UBC-MDS/DSCI-532_2025_26_SMBFinder/README.md

 ## Who are we?

 The **SMBFinder** project is developed by a team of Master of Data Science Students at University of British Columbia.
-Contributors include **Anna Nandar, Dongchun Chen, Jiayi Li, and Marek Boulerice**, as part of the **UBC DSCI 532 Capstone project**.
+Contributors include **Anna Nandar, Dongchun Chen, Jiayi Li, and Marek Boulerice**, as part of the **UBC DSCI 532 Data Visualization II project**.

 ---